cjlaborde/johnlaborde.com/content/articles/my-second-blog-post.md

 This is some more info

-# My first blog post
+# My second blog post

-Welcome to my first blog post using content module
+Welcome to my second blog post using content module

 <div class="bg-blue-500 text-white p-4 mb-4">
   This is HTML inside markdown that has a class of note